umbraco/UmbracoDocs/Reference/V9-Config/ContentSettings/index.md

 ### KeepLatestVersionPerDayForDays

-For content versions that fall in this period the most recent version for each day is kept but all previous versions for that day are removed unless marked as preventCleanup.
+For content versions that fall in this period, the most recent version for each day is kept but all previous versions for that day are removed unless marked as preventCleanup.

-This variable is independent from KeepAllVersionsNewerThanDays, if both were set to the same value KeepLatestVersionPerDayForDays would never apply as KeepAllVersionsNewerThanDays is considered first.
+This variable is independent of KeepAllVersionsNewerThanDays, if both were set to the same value KeepLatestVersionPerDayForDays would never apply as KeepAllVersionsNewerThanDays is considered first.